RobinB1lo/New-HDBSCAN/README.md

 - What exactly are mixture models? -
 - Start trying the abstract approaches that were pitched or new ones -

-### something we have not yet explored is changing the type of noise added to the blobs, as of right now we have only used gaussian noise
+### something we have not yet explored is changing the type of noise added to the blobs, as of right now we have only used gaussian noise.
+Also we have not changed hthe # of k nearest neighbours

 ## List of tests to try:
 1. Non-convex / irregular shapes